At about 2:15 p.m, 3 of us checked in to our hotel in Port Blair. My thought has previously determined to visit Chidiya Tapu on the same day.

 Before arriving in Andaman, I was concerned regarding the Network since I was required to do online work.
-However, while in flight, my worries went away as I noticed that Airtel Network continued coming in mid-air enough before landing at Port Blair.
+However, my worries disappeared while in flight as I noticed that Airtel Network continued coming in mid-air before landing at Port Blair.
 Ha-Ha!
-Moreover, The phone of the fellow traveler rang, and I was mesmerized!
+Moreover, The phone of a fellow traveler rang, and I was mesmerized!
 What a network Sir-Ji!
 Ba-Ha-Ha!

 Renting a Scooty in Port Blair